apache/trafficserver/doc/admin/configuring-traffic-server.en.rst

 variables in :file:`records.config`.

 Traffic Server must reread the configuration files for any changes to take effect.
-This is done with :option:`traffic_line -x`.
+This is done with :option:`traffic_ctl config reload`.
 Some configuration changes require a full restart of Traffic Server.

 The following is a sample portion of :file:`records.config`: